 Dawn Repoli, Executive Director and COO, WINiT

-WINit is a network of women and men serving as a catalyst to drive change, provide support and educate the public about the benefits of career development, visibility & mobility of women in the travel, meeting, event and exhibition industries.
+WINit is a network of women and men serving as a catalyst to drive change, provide support and educate the public about the benefits of career development, visibility and mobility of women in the travel, meeting, event and exhibition industries.
 Dawn is responsible for the coordination and facilitation of the ten committees and over 200 volunteers in the WINiT organization.
 In collaboration with these committees and volunteers, Dawn is responsible for the strategic management of all programs and initiatives toward direct alignment with the WINiT mission.
 She manages the WINiT vendor relationships and contract negotiations, and in partnership with the Board of Directors and corporate accountant, oversees all financial activities and statements.

 Donna Kastner, Founder & Chief Trailblazer at Retirepreneur

-Please Register HERE.
+Please listen HERE.